Power-flow study: Other power-flow methods

-DC power-flow
+DC power flow

-Direct current load flow gives estimations of lines power flows on AC power systems.
-Direct current load flow looks only at active power flows and neglects reactive power flows.
+DC power flow (also known as direct current load flow (DCLF)) gives estimations of lines power flows on AC power systems.
+Despite the name, DC power flow is not an analysis on direct current, but rather on alternating current; the name comes from the linearity of the analysis, which resembles analysis on direct current.
+DC power flow looks only at active power flows and neglects reactive power flows.
 This method is non-iterative and absolutely convergent but less accurate than AC Load Flow solutions.
-Direct current load flow is used wherever repetitive and fast load flow estimations are required.
+DC power flow is used wherever repetitive and fast load flow estimations are required.